Probabilistic motion planning for non-Euclidean and multi-vehicle problems: Applications

-In this section, we show the results of two-car trajectory planning and the effect of choosing different norms for the cost function.

-In the scenario shown in Figure~\ref{fig:twocar_norms}, two cars are navigating a small region with obstacles: the blue car is moving from the bottom-right corner of the region, with starting pose [70, 20, $\pi$], to the upper-left corner of the region, with ending pose [30, 80, 0]; while the red car is positioned in the middle of the region with pose [50, 57.5, $\pi/2$], and needs to return to the same pose.
+Consider first the scenario shown in Figure~\ref{fig:twocar_norms}, where two cars are navigating a small region with obstacles: the blue car is moving from the bottom-right corner of the region, with starting pose [70, 20, $\pi$], to the upper-left corner of the region, with ending pose [30, 80, 0]; while the red car is positioned in the middle of the region with pose [50, 57.5, $\pi/2$], and needs to return to the same pose.

-We perform path planning with respect to the $\ell^1, \ell^2$, and $\ell^\infty$ norms to define distances on the joint state space for the two vehicles.
-The three planning tasks result in different choreographies, shown in (a,c,e) of Figure \ref{fig:twocar_norms}, each of which is near-optimal for the respective metric.
+We perform trajectory planning with respect to coupling parameters $p=1$, $p=2$, and $p=\infty$, corresponding (see Sections \ref{subsec:collaborativegeneral}, \ref{sec:coupledsimpleexample}).
+The three planning tasks result in different multi-trajectories, shown in (a,c,e) of Figure~\ref{fig:twocar_norms}, each of which is near-optimal for the respective metric.